-Experts believe that the best room in your house where to hang a mirror is in the dining room, which represents your capacity to hold wealth—a thing we would all want to reflect a little more in our lives.
+Experts believe that the best room in your house to hang a mirror is in the dining room, which represents your capacity to hold wealth—a thing we would all want to reflect a little more in our lives.

 Most experts will warn you to be careful of what your mirror reflects, whether inside or outside.
 "Mirrors in feng shui are like aspirin," says Benko.
 "They're prescribed often to treat many ailments.
 They're a quick adjustment when you want to expand a space and bring in more light."
-Just make sure it's reflecting a beautiful view and not a stack of bills, she adds.
+Just make sure it's reflecting a beautiful view and not a stack of bills, she added.

 Just like a mirror reflecting a stack of bills can bring negative energy, a mirror facing your desk will work against you, effectively doubling your workload.
 Besides, no one really wants to look at themselves while they work, right?

 One place where feng shui experts warn against hanging a mirror is behind a sofa or a bed, where you can lose the sense of security you get by having that piece of furniture against a wall.
-Marianne Gordon also warned about the weight of objects above sitting spaces: "Hanging large, burdensome paintings and photos over your bed, couch, or chair is a no-no. Feng shui is all about feeling safe and secure in your space, and it's hard to feel safe with something heavy hanging directly over your head."
+Certified feng shui expert Marianne Gordon also warned about the weight of objects above sitting spaces: "Hanging large, burdensome paintings and photos over your bed, couch, or chair is a no-no. Feng shui is all about feeling safe and secure in your space, and it's hard to feel safe with something heavy hanging directly over your head."

-In the bedroom, mirrors should be used carefully, warns Laura Cerrano: "It's believed that mirrors have the ability to activate the energy within a room.
+In the bedroom, mirrors should be used carefully, warns NYC-based feng shui consultant Laura Cerrano: "It's believed that mirrors have the ability to activate the energy within a room.
 Clients I work with will sometimes choose to keep a mirror in their bedroom and tell me that they sleep soundly.
 Some clients love the idea of no mirrors in the bedroom or may just place a long mirror inside the closet door.
 If you do that, just make sure the closet is organized, because mirrors double what they project."

 "If you have trouble sleeping, let's talk about why that mirror on your bedroom wall might be the culprit," says Amanda Gibby Peters.
 She suggests a quick test to see if your mirror might be affecting your sleep: "Cover the bedroom mirror(s) for a couple nights and notice if your sleep improves," she advises.
-"If you do sleep soundly with them covered, consider replacing them or moving them to a wall that's not facing your bed.
+"If you do sleep soundly with them covered, consider replacing them or moving them to a wall that's not facing your bed."

-And now, three household items a feng shui expert wants you to toss ASAP.
+This story was originally published on September 24, 2017, and has since been updated.
+Next, learn about the three household items a feng shui expert wants you to toss ASAP.